 – The delayed allergy or contact allergy can occur to anyone, even in the absence of a genetic predisposition.
 It will generally arise a few days later.
 Reactions are generally localized and arise in the form of burning, itching, redness or inflammation (most often: ingredients of some hair colouring components, preservatives, perfume, some medication applied locally…)

-(this does not mean that everyone will have a reaction).
+(this does not mean that everyone will react).

 You can also download “Essential Oils and their adverse effect” HERE